NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 My reference implementation of one PID controller is 5 lines and 252 characters.
 There are no tricks in the code.
 It is a direct transcription of the PID equation into C.  You just need to implement the math carefully and correctly.
 My implementation of the complimentary filter is equally simple.
 Simplicity here is a real virtue.

 This is not to say that the lab is easy.
 It is not.
 Debugging simple code can be quite hard -- all the more when the bugs will manifest themselves as a crashing quadcopter.
 Tuning the PID loop is tricky, time consuming, and frustrating.
 This source of difficulty is reflected in the reference design:  While my PID implementation is short and sweet, the code that allows me to quickly and easily tune my filters and PID coefficients from my remote is several hundred lines of code, contains some pretty tricky parts, and represents many more hours of my life.

 In most (and possibly all cases), the solution is not in more complexity in your control code.
 It is in more careful debugging, simplification, and careful, methodical testing.
-That, making sure that your battery is adequately charged.
+That, and making sure that your battery is adequately charged.

 ### The Control Loop

-You will implement one controller in this lab for pitch.
-Your quadcopter will eventually have three: one for pitch, one for roll, and one for yaw.
+You will implement two controllers in the lab:  one for yaw and one for pitch.
+Your quadcopter will eventually have a third controller for roll.

 The PID controlled is a closed loop controller.
 Here's the flow chart for a generic closed loop controller.

 ![Closed loop](images/closed-loop.png)

 The "System" is your quadcopter.
 The "controller" is your PID code.
-The "input" is the target "angle of attack" for your quadcopter (0 means flat).
+The "input" is the target "angle of attack" or "rate of spin" for your quadcopter (0 means flat and not spinning).
 This is also called the "set point" because it is what you want to set system to do (e.g., setting a thermostat).
-The "output" is estimate of the quadcopter's pitch produced by your complementary filter.
+The "output" is estimate of the quadcopter's pitch produced by your complementary filter and the yaw provided directly from the gyroscope.

 The controller takes the difference between the desired state of system (input) with the current state of the system (output) as the "error."
 Based on this error (and it's behavior over time), it computes a set of control setting (i.e., power levels for the motors) that will, hopefully, reduce the error.

-You should compute the set point based on the position of your pitch gimbal (right hand joy stick, vertical axis).
-Plus or minus 10 degrees from horizontal is a reasonable range.
+You'll need to calculate the setpoint based on the position of your yaw and pitch gimbals.
+For yaw, +/-180 degrees/sec is a good starting range.
+For pitch, +/-10 degrees from horizontal is a reasonable range.
 That is enough to make your quadcopter move forward or backward at a reasonable speed.

 ### The Mixer

 The mixer (which would be inside the "system" box in the diagram above) is responsible for combining the current throttle setting with the outputs from the controller to set power levels for the motors.

 A key consideration in the mixer is that the total angular speed of the propellers needs to remain constant.
 That means that if you increase the speed of one counter-clockwise propeller you must decrease the speed of another one by the same amount.
 This explain why propellers that are diagonally opposite one another rotate in the same direction.

 The simplest way to implement the mixer is something like this: `power = throttle + PID_output` for the front motors and `power = throttle - PID_output` for the back motors.
 A potential problem is that the PID adjustment might be larger than the current throttle value or the throttle value maybe very close to the max motor power.
 In both of these cases, the quadcopter will be able to completely implement the output of the PID control.

-Initially, you can ignore this problem: Set test with your throttle in the middle or so.
-You may need to compensate for this later, or you may not.
+Initially, you can ignore this problem: Test with your throttle in the middle or so.
+You may need to compensate for this problem later, or you may not.

 For your real quadcopter, your mixer will need to account for inputs from all three PID controllers (Pitch, Roll, and Yaw).